-Photographs such as these recording major social events became helpful to Sister Mary St Martha when she started delving into her family history after her mother died in 1973.
+Photographs such as these became helpful to Sister St Martha when she started delving into her family history after her mother died in 1973.

-Sister Mary St Martha presented her record book of notes and mementos.
-It included a photograph her Uncle Bert’s wedding guests taken at her grandfather’s Durham Road farm.
+Sister St Martha’s record book of notes and mementos included a photograph her Uncle Bert’s wedding guests, taken at her grandfather’s Durham Road farm.
 As thrilling as it was to put another name to a face, even more satisfying was the Kuklinskis’ ability to identify several others in the photograph—their entire family attended the wedding.

 “He was one of the few Poles… who could read and write and was a self-made lawyer.
 He could talk the legs off an iron pot and if any of the Poles were lost in the English system… they would go to him… ”

-“The Poles kept to themselves in those days and they got to know other Poles and families.
-They arrived speaking a funny language, didn’t learn very well at school and didn’t dress very well because they didn’t have very much money.
-They were a different class of people from the English.
-When I’ve gone through school records I would see very few Polish names and those would only be there for a few years.
+“The Poles kept to themselves in those days and they got to know other Poles.
+They arrived speaking a funny language, didn’t learn very well at school, and didn’t dress very well because they didn’t have much money.
+They were different from the English.
+When I went through school records, I saw few Polish names, and those would only be there for a few years.
 Their families needed the children to work on the farms.

 “Mr Lehrke was an educated man.
-His father was schooled by a parish priest who had found this orphan boy wandering the streets [in Prussian-occupied north-western Poland].
-The priest took her grandfather into the presbytery and educated him.
+His father was schooled by a parish priest who had found this orphan boy wandering the streets [in Prussian-occupied northwestern Poland] and took him in.
 He was one of the few Poles who came to New Zealand who could read and write and was a self-made lawyer.
-He could talk the legs off an iron pot and if any of the Poles were lost in the English system of exploitation or taken to court or needed a lawyer, they would go to him and if he went to court, he never lost a case—he’d talk himself out of it.
+He could talk the legs off an iron pot, and if any of the Poles were lost in the English system of exploitation, or taken to court, or needed a lawyer, they would go to him, and if he went to court, he never lost a case—he’d talk himself out of it.
 I often went with my mother and father to visit old Mr and Mrs Lehrke when they lived in Eltham.”

 The first in her family to go to high school, Thelma attended the Sacred Heart Convent in New Plymouth.
 Although she had specifically asked to board, she soon missed home and left in 1943.
 Again cocooned on the farm, the war raging in Europe and the Pacific remained distant to her.
-New Zealanders had ration books but she does not remember it as a hardship.
+New Zealanders had ration books, but she does not remember hardship.